sentaidigital/django-logingov/docs/SETTINGS.md

 ## Example Settings

-The configuration can be set up in the administration section of your project
+The configuration can be set up in the administration section of your project, with a couple key exceptions.
+The private key must be configured in the environment as a PEM-formatted file (`LOGIN_GOV_PRIVATE_KEY_FILE`) or as the PEM-formatted key itself (`LOGIN_GOV_PRIVATE_KEY_PEM`)

 ```python
 # Boolean flag to enable sandbox mode (default: True)